JakeC007/JakeC007.github.io/aboutme.md

     <div class="page-header">
       <h1 class="page-title">About Me</h1>
-      <p class="page-subtitle">CS PhD Student &middot; University of Chicago</p>
+      <p class="page-subtitle">Children's Privacy Scholar &middot; HCI &middot; University of Chicago</p>
     </div>

     <div class="about-body">
       <p>
-        I'm a CS PhD Student at the University of Chicago, working with
+        I'm a CS PhD candidate at the University of Chicago, working with
         <a href="https://www.marshini.net/">Marshini Chetty</a> at the
         <a href="https://airlab.cs.uchicago.edu/">Amyoli Internet Research Lab</a>.
-        My research sits at the intersection of human-computer interaction, children's privacy, and AI — asking what it actually means to build technology that is safe for young people, and what happens when it isn't.
+        My research specializes in law-informed HCI at the intersection of children's privacy, EdTech, and AI safety for youth, asking what it actually takes to build technology that is safe for young people, and what it costs when we get it wrong.
       </p>
       <p>
-        My current work focuses on two threads: how kids interact with generative AI in school and at home, and how to automate privacy policy analysis using large language models.
-Both are about the same underlying problem — technology moves faster than our ability to understand its effects on the people using it, especially children.
+        Children's privacy is the throughline of my work.
+Who collects data about children, under what conditions, and with what consequences?
+That question has led me naturally into AI safety for youth: as generative AI moves into classrooms and homes, the same structural questions about oversight, accountability, and design responsibility apply, with even higher stakes.
+My current projects examine how youth experience AI and EdTech, and how large language models can help automate privacy policy analysis at scale.
       </p>
       <p>
-        I also hold a Master of Legal Studies from the University of Chicago Law School, where I focused on privacy, copyright, and administrative law.
-I'm not a lawyer, but knowing the legal landscape makes me a better researcher — I can see both what the law currently protects and where the gaps are.
+        I hold a Master of Legal Studies from the University of Chicago Law School, with a focus on privacy, copyright, and administrative law.
+That background shapes how I frame research questions.
+I can see where the law provides tools and where it falls short, which makes for better empirical work and more actionable findings.
+My research has been published at ACM CHI and PETS, and presented at venues including the Privacy Law Scholars Conference.
+I am also an affiliate at
+        <a href="https://citap.unc.edu/">UNC's Center for Information, Technology, and Public Life (CITAP)</a>.
       </p>
       <p>
-        I'm finishing my PhD in 2027 and am actively exploring research positions in both academia and industry.
-        If you're working on problems at the intersection of HCI, children's privacy, or AI safety and think there might be a fit, I'd love to <a href="mailto:jchanen1@uchicago.edu">hear from you</a>.
+        I am expecting to finish my PhD in spring 2027 and am actively exploring research positions in academia and industry.
+If you are working on children's privacy, AI safety for youth, or usable privacy more broadly, I would love to <a href="mailto:jchanen1@uchicago.edu">hear from you</a>.
       </p>

       <div class="about-stats">